Website Hacked? Now What? Don’t Panic and Follow These Steps

 - Remove suspicious files/directories

 Everything that is not part of the application/themes/plugins/posts files has to go.
 Anything with a strange filename or peculiar file extensions is a red flag.

-- Update your cPanel password, change your FTP user accounts passwords and if they are not used I would strongly suggest removing them as a whole, Issue a new password for your application(s) administrative backends.
+Update your cPanel password, change your FTP user accounts passwords and if they are not used we would strongly suggest removing them as a whole, Issue a new password for your application(s) administrative backends.